andrearn/org.fornax.soa.xtextservicerepository/docs/xsr-website/documentation/10-langreference.md

         state productive {
             //must have been approved by SOA governance requires-approval
-            /* changes are not allowed on this version of the asset, a new version need to be created to incorporate changes */
+            /* changes are not allowed on this version of the asset,
-            freezes-asset
-            qualifies-for Local-Environment, Development-Environment, Test-Environment, Staging-Environment, Production-Environment
+             * new version need to be created to incorporate changes */ freezes-asset qualifies-for Local-Environment, Development-Environment, Test-Environment, Staging-Environment, Production-Environment -> deprecated
-            -> deprecated
             -> proposed
         }